MAP IT

 International Spy Museum

-Formerly a fixture in DC’s Downtown neighborhood, the International Spy Museum has moved to a new, purpose-built facility in L’Enfant Plaza, located in the Southwest Waterfront.
+The International Spy Museum lives in a purpose-built facility in L’Enfant Plaza located in the Southwest Waterfront.
 The state-of-the-art museum offers enough spy-related intrigue and interactive family fun to fill an entire day.
-Not only is there lots and lots of new stuff to see, but you can take part in an Undercover Mission and discover numerous interactive elements at the museum.
+Not only is there lots and lots of stuff to see, but you can take part in an Undercover Mission and discover numerous interactive elements at the museum.
 Admission fills up quickly; get your tickets in advance online.

 03